 And so with all these advantages, it simplifies the process of coming up with more effective governance protocols.
 This is something that will hugely benefit the entire organization from top to bottom and not just your IT department.

-Keeping track of assets
+Keeping track of assets with Microsoft Endpoint Manager

-There’s no denying that keeping tabs on your hardware is just as important as the software management side of things.
+There’s no denying that keeping tabs on your hardware is just as essential and important as the software management side of things.
 After all, technology is a huge investment for any business.
 And so how you keep track of your hardware will inevitably affect your bottom line.

 Having real-time, accurate information about your assets goes a long way in the optimization of productivity.
 Not to mention enhancing the overall security of your business.
 Viewing hardware inventory in Microsoft Endpoint Manager is an incredible tool that should help your business become more efficient.
 The benefits are clear for us all to see.